mvolkmann/blog/src/github/actions.md

 Workflows for a repository are configured by YAML files in the `.github/workflows` directory.
+Any number of workflows can be triggered by a single GitHub event.
 For details on the syntax of these files, see
 <https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions>.